Our drop in space is accessible:

 No steps at entrance

 the washroom has a handrail, and is accessibel to all genders.

 Community Drop-in (Mondays [10am-noon], Wednesdays [10am-2pm], and Fridays [TBA]

-Family Drop-in: Families, Farming and Food (Tuesdays and Wednesdays, 3 pm to 6 pm)
+Family Drop-in: Families, Farming and Food (Tuesday and Thursday)

 Nutritional Outreach (Welfare Tuesdays and Welfare Wednesdays)

 Fathers for Thought (Monday 4-6 pm) – Please preregister

 Aboriginal Community Kitchen and Crafts group – Please preregister